How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each white-to-off-white, capsule-shaped, biconvex, film-coated tablet, imprinted with "LA52" in black ink on one side and plain on the other side, contains 200 mg of hydroxychloroquine sulphate.
-Nonmedicinal ingredients: ammonium hydroxide, crospovidone, hypromellose, iron oxide, lactose monohydrate, magnesium stearate, polyethylene glycol, polysorbate, shellac glaze, and titanium dioxide.
+Each white-to-off-white, capsule-shaped, biconvex, film-coated tablet, debossed with "L7" on one side and plain on the other side, contains 200 mg of hydroxychloroquine sulphate.
+Nonmedicinal ingredients: ammonium hydroxide, crospovidone, hypromellose, iron oxide, lactose monohydrate, magnesium stearate, polyethylene glycol, polysorbate, and shellac.

 How should I use this medication?